 In ordinary circumstances, a dentist advises patients to practice continuous oral hygiene habits like brushing and flossing after meals, avoiding or limiting ingesting sugary drinks and foods, and visiting a dentist at least twice a year for checkups and cleanings.

 For patients wearing orthodontic appliances, that advice is transcendental as they not only impact their oral health but the orthodontic procedure’s outcome.
 Teeth require a suitable environment to displace.
 For instance, swollen gums slow teeth movement.

-Moreover, food and debris accumulate on braces and wires, making a patient prone to tooth decay which might need treatment.
+Moreover, food and debris accumulate on Everett braces and wires, making a patient prone to tooth decay which might need treatment.
 Consequently, an orthodontist must remove braces to cure damaged teeth delaying treatment time.

-Worst case scenario, poor oral hygiene during orthodontic treatment might result in losing a denture piece, heavily impacting a treatment plan.
+In the worst-case scenario, poor oral hygiene during orthodontic treatment might result in losing a denture piece, heavily impacting a treatment plan.
 Furthermore, chances are an orthodontist needs to redo the process.